imrand-dev/software-design-notes/README.md

         - Inherent complexity - comes from the problem domain
         - Accidental complexity - comes from our implementation, e.g. deciding to use multi-threading
 - Simple is not necessarily familiar
-    - Simple means its easier to understand
+    - Simple means it is easier to understand
     - Familiar means we’re used to it, so it’s easy for us, but it doesn’t mean it’s simple.

-<span style="background-color: #fff1a7;">A good design is one that hides the inherent complexity and eliminates the accidental complexity</span>
+> A good design hides the inherent complexity and eliminates the accidental complexity
 - Think YAGNI - **You Aren't Gonna Need It**
     - When I should implement something new
-        - *ASK* How much do you know the problem domain?
+        - *ASK* How much do you know about the problem domain?
         - Cost of implementing
         ```
         NOW ---------------- LATER